-“A couple of things that were done with our Situational Awareness was to keep it focused, keep it simple, keep it easy on the eyes, keep things that require your attention to get your attention,” said Larry Sawicki, control systems engineer for Pima County.
+“A couple of things that were done with our Situational Awareness included keeping it focused, keeping it simple, keeping it easy on the eyes, and keeping things that require your attention to get your attention,” said Larry Sawicki, Control Systems Engineer for Pima County.

 The results have been quite dramatic.
 Operators who previously ignored too many nuisance alarms now take immediate action.
 Problems are identified and addressed right away before they escalate.
 “We’ve been able to notice a distinct improvement by operators when things are going wrong and to take suitable response and action,” Sawicki said.

 Beyond HMI SCADA